 Muscle Imbalances and Athletic Performance

 Dr. Hennenhoefer has experience working with a variety of athletes at all levels from amateur to professional.
 He specializes in evaluating athletes for muscle imbalances that may increase their risk of injury or decrease their performance.
 Athletes are often incredibly strong and mobile; however, it is the relative strength and stiffness of muscles that can get them into trouble on and off the field.
-For example, an athlete can have very strong glutes, but if his or her hamstrings are stiffer and/or stronger, the result is decreased performance and an increased risk of hamstring strains.
+For example, an athlete can have very strong glutes, but if his or her hamstrings are stiffer or over-active, the result is decreased performance and an increased risk of injury.